Broncos Owner Pat Bowlen's Wife Annabel Announces Alzheimer's Diagnosis

 Annabel Bowlen, the wife of longtime Denver Broncos owner Pat Bowlen, announced Wednesday that she has been diagnosed with Alzheimer's at the age of 65.

-She said the following about the diagnosis in a statement to Mike Klis of 9News in Denver:
+She said the following about the diagnosis in a statement on the Broncos' official website:

 "I recently learned that I've joined my husband Pat and the millions of others who have been diagnosed with Alzheimer's disease.
 Since Pat's diagnosis, I have gained a vivid understanding of this disease's progression and its effect on those living with it as well as their families.
 My family and I have been—and will remain—dedicated supporters of Alzheimer's awareness, treatment and research funding."